anaisetienne/carpark_forecast/README.md

 - los: length of stay: 0-30min/30min-6h/6h-24h/+24h
 - lead_time_hour: nb of hours between the purchase and the arrival
 - exit_date_hour: real exit time & date
-- overrun_minutes: nb of minutes the guest stayed in the park after the max_date_hour
-- amount_overrun: amount the guest should pay, for the overrun of its booking
-- promo_name: name of the promotional_code
+- promo_name: name of the promotional code
 - promo_amount: amount of the promotion.
-May not be equal to "discount", if the guest benefit of 2 or more promotional code -> this also create duplicates, if the guest has 2+ promo code. the only differences are in these last 2 colums, all the other columns are equal
+May not be equal to "discount", if the guest benefits of 2 or more promotional codes -> this also create duplicates, if the guest has 2+ promo codes.
+The only differences are in these last 2 colums, all the other columns are equal